JodaOrg/joda-beans-maven-plugin/README.md

 - `prefix` - as per the command line, the prefix used by fields.
 Default is "".
 Property is `${joda.beans.prefix}`.
 - `verbose` - as per the command line, a number from "0" (quiet) to "3" (verbose).
 Property is `${joda.beans.verbose}`.
 - `stopOnError` - whether the build should continue when an error is found.
 Default is "true".
 Property is `${joda.beans.stopOnError}`.
+- `skip` - skips the plugin

-The goal is bound to the `process-sources` phase of the lifecycle.
+The goal is bound to the `process-sources` phase of the lifecycle by default.

 #### Generate